xmatters/xm-labs-remedyondemand/README.md

 Assign permissions to the Communication Plan and Form
 * On the Communication Plans page, click the Edit drop-down menu for the BMC Remedy ITSM - IT communication plan
 * Select Access Permissions then add the REST User
-   c.
-On the Communication Plans page, click the Edit drop-down menu for the BMC Remedy ITSM - IT communication plan
+* On the Communication Plans page, click the Edit drop-down menu for the BMC Remedy ITSM - IT communication plan
-   d.
-Select Forms
+* Select Forms
-   e.
-Click the Mobile and Web Service drop-down menu for the Incident Alerts form
+* Click the Mobile and Web Service drop-down menu for the Incident Alerts form
-   f.
-Select Sender Permissions then add the REST User
+* Select Sender Permissions then add the REST User
-3. Configure Integration Builder Constants and Endpoints
+Configure Integration Builder Constants and Endpoints
-   a.
-On the Communication Plans page, click the Edit drop-down menu for the BMC Remedy ITSM - IT communication plan
+* On the Communication Plans page, click the Edit drop-down menu for the BMC Remedy ITSM - IT communication plan
-   b.
-Select Integration Builder
+* Select Integration Builder
-   c.
-Click Edit Endpoints
+* Click Edit Endpoints
-      1. For the xMatters endpoint, in Assign Endpoint add the REST User then Save Changes
+*    For the xMatters endpoint, in Assign Endpoint add the REST User then Save Changes
-      2. For the Remedy On-Demand DEV endpoint, type the Base URL for the Remedy DEV environment then Save Changes
+*    For the Remedy On-Demand DEV endpoint, type the Base URL for the Remedy DEV environment then Save Changes
-      3. For the Remedy On-Demand PROD endpoint, type the Base URL for the Remedy PROD environment then Save Changes
+*    For the Remedy On-Demand PROD endpoint, type the Base URL for the Remedy PROD environment then Save Changes
-      4. For the Remedy On-Demand QA endpoint, type the Base URL for the Remedy QA environment then Save Changes
+*    For the Remedy On-Demand QA endpoint, type the Base URL for the Remedy QA environment then Save Changes
-      5. Close Edit Endpoints
+*    Close Edit Endpoints

-   d.
-Click Edit Constants, then edit these constants:
+* Click Edit Constants, then edit these constants:

 | Constant               | Description                                                                |
 |:---------------------- |:-------------------------------------------------------------------------- |